coneypo/acrn-hypervisor/doc/tutorials/using_AGL_as_uos.rst

       -B "root=/dev/vda2

    .. note::
-      In case you have downloaded a different AGL image than the one above (``clear-26200-kvm.img.xz``), you will need to modify the AGL file name and  above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
+      In case you have downloaded a different AGL image or store the image in other directory, you will need to modify the AGL file name or directory (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
       Likewise, you may need to adjust the kernel file name to ``default-iot-lts2018``.

 #.
 Start the User OS (UOS)